webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

 ---
 title: Developing Built-in JS Services
-date: 2022-12-02
+date: 2023-05-11
 weight: 20
 toc: true
 ---

 To create a built-in JS service, you must write the source code and prepare the required configuration files.

-For easier understanding, the process to create a built-in JS service is explained using using a sample service in [Sample Code Repository](https://github.com/webosose/samples).
+For easier understanding, the process to create a built-in JS service is explained using a sample service in [Sample Code Repository](https://github.com/webosose/samples).
 The sample service has the following methods:

 - **`hello`** - Calling this method on the target gives response as "Hello, JS Service!!".
 - **`time`** - Calls methods of another service and gets a value from it.